-- It’s never a straightforward answer with horses!
+It’s never a straightforward answer with horses!
 Most of us might associate a muzzle with overweight horses.
-There are a few more reasons to use them in the winter, specifically how wacky winter pasture can be.
+There are a few more reasons to use grazing muzzles in winter, specifically how wacky winter pasture can be.

 Reasons to use a grazing muzzle